 Electronic Communications Code Consultation - The Electronic Communications Code regulates the rights of telecommunications operations to install and maintain their apparatus on public and private land.
 A consultation on proposed changes to the Code was recently issued, with the objective of ensuring that the UK has sufficiently robust electronic communications networks to deliver the coverage and connectivity consumers and businesses need.
 However, provisions under the new proposals have the potential risk to impact on training capability, access to and use of sites, land disposal and financial income.
-The Authority has responded to the consultation and awaits the outcome of the consultation and review.
+The Authority has responded to the consultation and has since sold the site at Thanet which included a large communications mast, so this has helped to reduced the risk to the Authority.
+We still have masts at Service Headquarters, Sevenoaks, Southborough, Swanscombe and Cranbrook that many be impacted by any new legislation.

-The Development and Performance of the Authority in 2021/22 and Financial Position at 31 March 2022.
+The Development and Performance of the Authority in 2022/23 and Financial Position at 31 March 2023.